argonne-lcf/alcf-agentics-workflow/docs/setup-crux.md

 #### Edit Endpoint Configuration

-Edit the configuration file to optimize for Aurora:
+Edit the configuration file to optimize for Aurora and include the repository path:

 ```yaml
 # ~/.globus_compute/my-aurora-endpoint/config.yaml